Recent Commercial Posts

 The Deep Clean: Disinfecting workplaces, offices and facilities

 During an unprecedented global public health issue, “disinfecting” means more than singing a 20-second tune in your head while washing your hands.
-With coronavirus and COVID-19 affecting our everyday lives in some way, deep cleaning is now incorporated into our routines as part of the new normal.
+With coronavirus affecting our everyday lives in some way, deep cleaning is now incorporated into our routines as part of the new normal.